aragon/protocol/docs/4-entry-points/6-payments-book.md

 # 4.6.
 PaymentsBook

-The `PaymentsBook` module is in charge of handling the fees paid by the users to use Aragon Protocol.
+The `PaymentsBook` module is in charge of collecting the payments paid by the users to use Aragon Protocol.
 This module is simply in charge of collecting any type of payment and distribute it to the corresponding parties: guardians and the governor.
 The payments module does not enforce users of Aragon Protocol to pay on-chain.
 The idea is that any custom mechanism can be built on top if desired.